Gowtham-app-developer/Kotlin-Interview-Questions/README.md

 ## Interface

+- Interfaces are considered to be fully Abstract class but they are not a class which is declared using the keyword Interface.
+- By default the properties and methods present in an interface are abstract.
-- Interfaces are not a class and it consists of both abstract and normal methods.
+- It consists of both abstract and normal methods.
+- Normal methods are public and open by default not final.
-- It contains only the absract property (i.e.) we cannot initialize any variables inside the interface.
+- The variables are only in abstract Nature (i.e.) we cannot initialize any variables inside the interface.
-- By default the properties present in an interface are abstract.
-- Declared with the interface keyword.
 - Similar to abstract class we cannot create an instance in Interface.
-- Normal methods are public and open by default not final.
+- It is used to achieve abstraction and multiple inheritance.

 :arrow_right:  [__Click For Example__](https://github.com/Gowtham-app-developer/Kotlin-Interview-Questions/blob/main/Examples.md#interface)